Knee Replacement ( Video Link - Knee Replacement )

 What is the procedure of getting operated?

-Once you decide to get operated, our team will take over and explain the whole procedure to you.
+Once you decide to get operated, our team will explain the whole procedure to you.
 This consists of the following:

 - Finalizing the date for surgery, and backward planning.